Killing of Asel Asleh: Or Commission, the October 2000 events and further investigations

-Including Asleh, 13 Arab citizens of Israels were killed.
-Asel's father successfully led a campaign to investigate killing of his son and others in October 2000.
+Asleh was one of 13 Arab citizens of Israel killed.
+In October 2000, his father successfully led a campaign to investigate killing of his son and others.
 Subsequently, the October 2000 events were investigated by the Israeli-government appointed Or Commission.
 The Or Commission heavily condemned Israeli police for using excessive force to disperse the protesters.
-Asel's father, Hassan, is head of the Committee of the Victims' Families, which has sought to keep pressure on the official responsible for the death of Asleh and the other twelve killed in October 2000.
+Asleh's father, Hassan, is head of the Committee of the Victims' Families, which has sought to keep pressure on the official responsible for the death of Asleh and the other twelve killed in October 2000.
 In October 2006, Israeli newspaper Haaretz reported that the main suspect in Asleh's killing refused a lie detector test six times.
 On October 24, 2000, three weeks after Asleh's death, United Kingdom MP Richard Burden opened a debate on the Israeli–Palestinian conflict by noting Asleh's recent death and the lack of autopsy and investigation to that point.